ioccc-src/winner/2006/toledo2/README.md

-Remember the good old days and play (or let your kids play) Adventure (in the directory ADVENTUR within the KAYPROII.ZIP file referred in the author's comments); walking in a maze of twisty little passages all alike is easier than understanding the code!
+Remember the good old days and play (or let your kids play) Adventure (in the directory ADVENTUR within the KAYPROII.ZIP file referred in the author's remarks); walking in a maze of twisty little passages all alike is easier than understanding the code!

-## Author's comments:
+## Author's remarks:

 This program emulates a complete Intel(r) 8080 processor, along with a teletype and a disk